Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/databricks/sample5_databricks_all_in_one/README.md

-## Deploying secure Databricks cluster with Data exfiltration Protection and Privatelink for Storage, KeyVault and EventHub using <a href="https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview" target="_blank">Bicep </a> <!-- omit in toc -->
+## Deploying secure Databricks cluster with Data exfiltration Protection and Privatelink for Storage, KeyVault and EventHub using Bicep </a> <!-- omit in toc -->

 ## Contents <!-- omit in toc -->